-means oil, gas, and brine resources which have been identified through exploration and verified by preliminary drilling or other forms of investigation.
+means oil, gas, and brine salt (extracted by solution mining method) and formation water resources which have been identified through exploration and verified by preliminary drilling or other forms of investigation.
 This may include sites of former operations where resources are still present or former sites that may be converted to underground storage for natural gas or other hydrocarbons.